Efficient Urdu Caption Generation using Attention based LSTM: Related Work

 LSTMS and RNNs removed the barriers in sequence to sequence sentence generation.
 Karpathy et al. \cite{karpathy2014deep} proposed a model that learns a joint embedding space for ranking and generation.
 Their model learns to score sentences and image similarity as a function of R-CNN object detection with outputs of a bidirectional recurrent neural networks (RNNs).
 This method works at a finer level and embeds fragments of images and sentences.
 This method breaks down the images into a number of objects and sentences into a dependency tree relations (DTR) \cite{de2006generating}.
 Afer that, it reasons about their latent and inter-modal alignment.
 It showed that the method achieves significant improvements in the retrieval task compared to other previous methods.
 Despite of the great performance, this method faces a few limitations in the generation of dependency trees as the model relations are not always appropriate.

 Mao et al. \cite{mao2014deep} proposed multi-modal RNNs for image caption generation.
-This method uses 2 types of neural networks: a deep CNN for images and a deep RNN for sentences.
+Their proposed method uses 2 types of neural networks: a deep CNN for images and a deep RNN for sentences.
 These two networks interact with each other in a multi-modal layer to form the whole model.
-Both image and of sentences are given as input in this method.
-It calculates the probability distribution to generate the next word of captions.
+Both image and of sentences are given as input.
+It calculates the probability distribution to generate the next word of the caption.
 Vinyals et al. \cite{vinyals2015show} proposed a method called Neural Image Caption Generator.
-This method uses a CNN as encoder for feature extraction from images and a long short term memory (LSTM) for generating captions.
+They propose to use a CNN as an encoder for feature extraction from images and a long short term memory (LSTM) for generating captions.
 The output of the last hidden layer of the encoder is used as the input to the LSTM.
 The LSTM is capable of keeping track of the objects that have been described by the text.
-Model is trained based on maximum likelihood estimation (MLE) methods and use joint embedding to generate image captions.
+The model is trained based on maximum likelihood estimation (MLE) methods and uses joint embedding to generate image captions.

 Fang et al. \cite{fang2015captions} proposed a three-step pipeline for caption generation by incorporating object detection.
 Their model first learn detectors for several visual concepts based on a multi-instance learning framework.
 A language model trained on captions was then applied to the detector outputs, followed by re-scoring from a joint image-text embedding space.